brishnabatool/Protictor-prebuilt/README.md

 ## Note:
 In the PROMELA file, each statement must be on a separate line
 There must be no active processes (init must run all starting proceses)
 This version does not support inline and #define.

+## System Information
+This project has been buil/tested on:
+OS: Ubuntu 18.04, 16.04
+RAM: 4GB - 10GB
+CPU: Intel i3 quadcore, intel i5 octacore

 _The version of SPIN included in this package is a customized one, with a few bugs fixed and a few changes made to accomodate tool-to-tool interfacing with Protictor._